Dissident Editions

 Bananas, oranges and other fruit cost almost nothing in the producer countries.

-Big farmers in the rich countries are subsidised, while small ones
+Farmers in the rich countries are subsidised,

 so that the rich countries can get food ever more cheaply,